Chiara Ullstein

 • Ullstein, C., Engelmann, S., Papakyriakopoulos, O., Hohendanner, M., & Grossklags, J. (2022) AI-competent Individuals and Laypeople Tend to Oppose Facial Analysis AI.
 Proceedings of the Second ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO), Article No. 9.
 Author Version Publisher Version (Open Access)

 • Engelmann, S., Ullstein, C., Papakyriakopoulos, O., & Grossklags, J. (2022) What People Think AI Should Infer from Faces.
-Proceedings of the ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT), pp. 128–141.
+Proceedings of the 5th ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT), pp. 128–141.
 Author Version Appendix Publisher Version (Open Access)

 Workshop Paper

-• Ullstein, C. & Hohendanner, M. (2020, September 7–11).
+• Ullstein, C., & Hohendanner, M. (2020, September 7–11).
 Exploration of the Future of Co-Creative Systems Through Collaborative Speculative Design Practices.
-International Computational Creativity Conference 2020 (ICCC’20): The Future of Co-Creative Systems - A Workshop on Human-Computer Co-Creativity, Coimbra, Portugal.
+International Computational Creativity Conference 2020 (ICCC’20): The Future of Co-Creative Systems – A Workshop on Human-Computer Co-Creativity, Coimbra, Portugal.
 Publisher Version (Open Access)

 Conference Talks

-• Hohendanner, M., Ullstein, C., Buchmeier, Y. (2022) Cross-cultural perspectives on technology-driven future societies through the lens of collaborative speculative design.
-Conference on Artificial Intelligence and the Human – Cross-Cultural Perspectives on Science and Fiction organized by Alexander von Humboldt Institute for Internet and Society (HIIG), Berlin, Japanese-German Center Berlin (JDZB) and Waseda University, Tokyo.
-Conference Program
+• Talk on Cross-cultural perspectives on technology-driven future societies through the lens of collaborative speculative design. at the Conference on Artificial Intelligence and the Human – Cross-Cultural Perspectives on Science and Fiction, Alexander von Humboldt Institute for Internet and Society (HIIG), Japanese-German Center Berlin (JDZB) and Waseda University Tokyo | Conference Program | with Michel Hohendanner and Yosuke Buchmeier

 Project Documentations and Reports